Settings Update

 (Settings subproject)

-As part of broader efforts to improve Settings, I later proposed a redesign of the language selection screen to make it faster to scan, more accessible, and culturally neutral.
-Self-started project again.
+As part of my broader effort to improve Settings, I later proposed a redesign of the language selection screen to make it faster to scan, more accessible, and culturally neutral.
+This was another self-initiated project.

 Note: Images in this subproject are taken directly from Asana and Figma.